Step 1: Separate Fact From Fiction

 Left untreated, the virus will not go away.
 The decision to take action is difficult but critical.

-Viradux-AU takes a multi-faceted approach to causing the destruction of the virus that is responsible for HSV1 and HSV2.
+Viradux-AU takes a multi-faceted approach to interupting the replication of the virus that is responsible for genital HSV1 and HSV2.